Servideska/HPC/doc.zih.tu-dresden.de/docs/software/energy_measurement.md

 ![Energy measurements in Vampir](misc/energy_measurements-vampir.png) {: align="center"}

-!!! note

-    The power measurement modules `scorep-dataheap` and `scorep-hdeem` are dynamic and only need to be loaded during execution.
-However, `scorep-hdeem` does require the application to be linked with a certain version of Score-P.

 By default, `scorep-dataheap` records all sensors that are available.
 Currently this is the total node consumption and the CPUs. `scorep-hdeem` also records all available sensors